MicrosoftDocs/visualstudio-docs/docs/modeling/map-methods-on-the-call-stack-while-debugging-in-visual-studio.md

      Changing the map doesn’t affect the code in any way.
 Feel free to rename, move, or remove anything on the map.

--   **What does this message mean: “The diagram may be based on an older version of the code”?**
+-   **What does this message mean: "The diagram may be based on an older version of the code"?**

      The code might have changed after you last updated the map.
 For example, a call on the map might not exist in code anymore.
 Close the message, then try rebuilding the solution before updating the map again.